Pieri resolutions for classical groups: Introduction.

 \section{Introduction.}

 In this paper we define new families of equivariant free resolutions.
 These extend the equivariant resolutions defined in \cite{efw} over the general linear group, which gave the first proof in characteristic 0 of the existence of the ``pure'' resolutions conjectured by Boij and S\"oderberg \cite{bsconj}.
 The proof of acyclicity of the pure resolutions in \cite{efw} was indirect and used the Borel--Weil--Bott theorem.
-Here we give a more direct proof based on an explicit description of the differentials due to Olver \cite{olver}.
+Here we give a more direct proof based on an explicit description of the differentials due to Olver \cite{olver}\footnote[0]{In a previous version of this article, we overlooked that Olver did this in \cite[\S 8]{olver} before the appearance of \cite{efw}!}.
 We also extend the constructions of \cite{efw} to more general resolutions, and give constructions for other groups.
 We also provide some evidence for an equivariant form of the Boij--S\"oderberg conjectures that would have striking consequences for Schur functions.

 Let us describe the setup more precisely and give an overview of the paper.

 We work over a field $K$ of characteristic zero, and let $V$ be an $n$-dimensional vector space over $K$.
 We set $A = \Sym(V) \cong K[x_1, \dots, x_n]$ to be a polynomial ring in $n$ variables, and we consider the general linear group $\GL(V)$ as an algebraic group over $K$.
 In this paper, all modules are assumed to be graded.
 We consider finitely generated equivariant $A$-modules $M$.
 This means that one has an (algebraic) action of $\GL(V)$ on $M$ denoted $g.m$ for $g \in \GL(V)$ and $m \in M$, and an action of $A$ on $M$ denoted $p\cdot m$ for $p \in A$ such that the identity $g.(p\cdot m) = (g.p) \cdot (g.m)$ holds, where $g.p$ denotes the canonical action of $\GL(V)$ on $\Sym(V)$.
 Note that since $\GL(V)$ (and other classical groups used below) are linearly reductive, the category of $\GL(V)$-representations is semisimple, so every graded equivariant $A$-module $M$ has a minimal graded equivariant resolution whose terms are direct sums of free modules of type $A \otimes \Sc_\lambda V$ where $\Sc_\lambda V$ denotes the irreducible representation of $\GL(V)$ of highest weight $\lambda$.
 The above statements remain true when we replace $\GL(V)$ by $\SO(V)$ or $\Sp(V)$ whenever $V$ has a nondegenerate orthogonal or symplectic form.